aerospike/aerospike-vector-search-examples/README.md

 > [!NOTE]
 > The images from your dataset do not leave your local environment, but the vector embeddings
 > are sent to our sandbox environment.
-All data is destroyed when your sandbox trial expires.
+All data is destroyed after 3 days.

 Once you have a dataset of images (must be jpeg's), copy them to `prism/static/images/data`